ironslugg/ggpo/doc/DevelopmentGuide.md

 ```

 ### Synchronizing Local and Remote Inputs
 Input synchronization happens at the top of each game frame.
-This is done by calling `ggpo_add_local_input` for each local player and `ggpo_synchronize_input` to fetch the inputs for remote players.
+This is done by calling `ggpo_add_local_input` for each local player and `ggpo_synchronize_inputs` to fetch the inputs for remote players.
 Be sure to check the return value of `ggpo_synchronize_inputs`.
 If it returns a value other than `GGPO_OK`, you should not advance your game state.
 This usually happens because GGPO has not received packets from the remote player in a while and has reached its internal prediction limit.

 For example, if your code looks like this currently for a local game: